Alex Jones ordered to pay $965 million for Sandy Hook lies

 It came in a lawsuit filed by the relatives of five children and three educators killed in the mass shooting, plus an FBI agent who was among the first responders to the scene.
 A Texas jury in August awarded nearly $50 million to the parents of another slain child.

 Strangers showed up at their homes to record them.
 People hurled abusive comments on social media.
+Mark Barden said conspiracy theorists had urinated on the grave of his 7-year-old son, Daniel, and threatened to dig up the coffin.
 Erica Lafferty, the daughter of slain Sandy Hook principal Dawn Hochsprung, testified that people mailed rape threats to her house.

-Mark Barden told of how conspiracy theorists had urinated on the grave of his 7-year-old son, Daniel, and threatened to dig up the coffin.
+“I wish that after today, I can just be a daughter grieving my mother and stop worrying about the conspiracy theorists,” Lafferty said outside court.
+But she predicted that Jones’ “hate, lies and conspiracy theories will follow both me and my family through the rest of our days.”

+To plaintiff William Sherlach, the verdict “shows that the internet is not the wild, wild West, and that your actions have consequences.”

 Testifying during the trial, Jones acknowledged he had been wrong about Sandy Hook.
 The shooting was real, he said.
 But both in the courtroom and on his show, he was defiant.